 Making the Wine Cork Vases

 It should look like this.
-Fill the shot glass with water (I used a turkey baster) and place fresh flowers in the vase.
+Fill the small glass with water (I used a turkey baster) and place fresh flowers in the vase.
 Next, I added a few more corks to fill up the vase.
 I cut these hydrangeas from my garden.

-Setting the Table in the Wine Cellar
+Setting the Table in our Home Wine Cellar

 After about a thousand trips up and down our basement stairs, the table was almost set.
 I decided to use my copper charges and copper candlesticks from Amazon.
 I added my favorite Spode Delamere plates and my “every day” sterling silver.